droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>"A heavy mist had descended around me, and shadowed shapes lurked in every corner.
 I stepped forward, one hand reaching fearfully into the fog—and a wolf made of mist leapt forth, its jaws opened wide to devour me.
 And then—everything went black.</p>
 <p>"The next thing I remembered, I awoke in my own bed, my father's humming echoing from the kitchen.
 I don't know how I got there, or what became of the wolf, but I can still remember its teeth as clearly as ever."</p></div>

 When her tale has ended and all participants have made their guesses—Stanimir voting “True” and Eliza and Arturi voting “False”—Ireena reveals that her story was false.
-With a quiet laugh, she shares that the story is a dream that she’s had since childhood, noting that there are no lakes near the village of Barovia and that she’d never seen a **[Dire Wolf](https://2e.aonprd.com/Monsters.aspx?ID=3242)** until recently.
+With a quiet laugh, she shares that the story is a dream that she’s had since childhood, noting that there are no lakes near the village of Barovia and that she’d never seen a **dire wolf** until recently.

 If challenged on his vote, Stanimir merely says, with a mysterious smile, that many dreams have a kernel of truth.
 He then thanks Ireena for sharing her tale.
 ### Arturi Departs
 When the game ends, Arturi bids the players farewell and departs from the camp.
 If asked why, he shares, with a sad smile, that the camp is in danger each moment he lingers there after dark.
 "I have been selfish tonight," he murmurs, "and pushed my fortunes as far as I dare.
 But I dare not remain any longer, for fear of the terror that might follow."

-A player who succeeds on a DC 18 Diplomacy check can convince Arturi to share that the undead pursue him wherever he goes, and that they have haunted him each night for the past eighteen years.
+A player who succeeds on a DC 12 Charisma (Persuasion) check can convince Arturi to share that the undead pursue him wherever he goes, and that they have haunted him each night for the past eighteen years.
 "A man once vowed that undead shall take me," he says.
 "And although they have not yet succeeded, they have never failed to try."
 He declines to explain further, asserting sadly: "Some tales wound the teller.
 Please, ask no more."

 Arturi refuses any offers to defend him, and slips away into the night, eventually settling amidst the boughs of a tall tree two miles from the encampment.
 The undead then emerge as follows: